NewSplash Feature Author Bios

 Dr. Wilder’s academic background includes a doctoral study in physical chemistry and a postdoctoral study in surface physics, with fellowships from the U.S. Department of Energy in physical chemistry and the Max Planck Society in surface physics.
 He has been published in academic and trade journals.
 He holds an MBA in technology management.
 He has been an active participant in AAMI sterilization standards committees since 1998 and, as of January 2018, he is the cochair of the U.S. standards-making committee for hospital steam sterilizers.

 Shawn Flynn, CRCST, CIS, CHL, has more than 27 years of combined experience as a clinician, technician, manager, director, and senior-level executive in the perioperative/SPD/tissue banking and medical device industry.
-He is currently a 2019 candidate for an IAHCSMM board of directors seat.

 He began his career by serving in the U.S. Army as a surgical tech, which included training and working in sterile processing.
 This was followed by a lengthy career in biotech and tissue banking where he focused on training staff in accordance with FDA, OSHA, and AATB standards.
 He then took that regulatory and training experience back into healthcare by leading the sterile processing department at one of the largest level 1 trauma centers in the southeast, focusing on training and competencies; restructuring sterile storage for increased efficiency in workflow; replacing antiquated equipment; HLD reprocessing consolidation; and updating all policy and procedures to meet AAMI, AORN, CDC, and TJC standards.